 - Adjoining Rooms

 - Wireless internet connection in room (free)

-- Microwave in room
+- Refrigerator in room

 - Swimming pool

 TripAdvisor Reviews Cosmos Hotel Les Escaldes

 Travel Blogs from Les Escaldes

 ... shouting and whistle blowing from the angry pistol carrying policeman.
 He asked me if I had any cigarettes or spirits on board and had a look in the toilet.
 I said no and he let me go on which was lucky as I had a kilo of cocaine in the wardrobe and 3 Libyan refugees hiding under the sofas.
 So sadly although Andorra has been ticked off the list, I can only say I saw traffic and more traffic and for some reason, endless tyre fitting bays.
 If I go back again, it ...

 ... it quite achievable.
 We then carried on, but having been told by the woman at our last hotel that restaurants etc would not be open on a Monday, we stopped at a grocery store at 1215, and ate our lunch in the parking lot.
 We had not gone more than 2 Kms after that when we found lots of places where we could have sat like civilized people.
 Our route then joined the day's route for the last 30-40kms.
 As ...

 ... col of the day, Port de Lers.
 We stopped to reload at a small cafe/bar located at the low point between these two cols at the junction of D8 ad D18--no idea how this place is even here, let alone open although we did see a tour bus--before we hit a wrinkle.

 There was a sign announcing a road closure at or just past the top of Port de Lers.
 This was only moderately disconserting, though.
 We've see road closures before and more ...

 ... the smart ones.
 The climb to today's first col afforded some views before veering off into the sun, which by early morning was already so hot that I rode on the left side of the road for a bit so I could stay in whatever shade was available.